WaPonX/MyVim/README.md

-# this is a vimrc.
+# destribution

-# but this vimrc can not support YCM.
+  this is a vimrc.
-# you can find Plugin YCM in .vimrc that be commented.
+  but this vimrc can not support YCM. you can find Plugin YCM in .vimrc that be commented.

 # install

   ./install.sh